 There is a lot of money floating around in the SBC: Almost $12 billion in donations to local churches, $463 million to the Cooperative Program, and just under $200 million to the SBC Executive Committee for distribution to the entities.
 Add to that another several hundred million specifically designated for the mission boards but routed through the EC .
 Widespread abuse in the Roman Catholic church has led, according to one reference, judgements that total close to a billion dollars for abuse leading to the bankruptcy of 19 Roman Catholic dioceses.

 It is maintained that lawsuits against the SBC Executive Committee will be unsuccessful even though the convention has increased the role of it’s Credentials Committee.
-Some expressed concern that the action increases potential for liability at the SBC Executive Committee level.
+Some expressed concern that the action increases potential for liability at the SBC Executive Committee level and some other have the necessity of Understanding LLCs first before jumping into any decision.
 If the Credentials Committee examines and takes no action on a church for which there was a complaint, does this inaction constitute a formal endorsement of that church’s staff and policies, or somehow convey the convention’s approval?
 Likely not, says the convention attorney, who notes that the SBC has always had the power to exclude churches.

 It was stated at the Executive Committee meeting where the subject of the enhanced credentials committee was discussed that the Executive Committee has no assets save for its building.
 The hundreds of millions of dollars that flow through its bank accounts to the entities are all restricted gifts.
 They are not funds that the EC has any discretion about in spending.
 This was offered, my lay legal opinion here, as another safeguard against claims on the EC’s bank accounts.